yulunwu8/Self-Shading-Correction/readme.md

 **Input Data Format**

-- **Examples**: See example input and output data at in the selfshadingcorrection/tests folder.
+- **Examples**: See example input and output data (water-leaving reflectance collected in the South Nation River and the Ottawa River in Eastern Ontario, Canada, in Summer 2023) in the selfshadingcorrection/tests folder.
 - **Metadata columns** (before start\_column): All metadata columns will be copied to the output as is.
 Must include a column for the solar zenith angle in degrees.
 - **Reflectance columns** (starting at start\_column):
 Column names should follow the format Rxxx, where xxx is the wavelength in nm.